 - The surgeon will look inside your hip joint for damage or disease.

 - Other medical instruments may also be inserted through one or two other small surgical cuts.
 This allows the surgeon to treat or fix certain problems, if needed.

-- Using these tools, your surgeon will remove extra pieces of bone that are loose in your hip joint, or fix cartilage or other tissues that may be damaged.
+- Your surgeon may remove extra pieces of bone that are loose in your hip joint, or fix cartilage or other tissues that are damaged.